cirobr/TinyMachines.jl/README.md

 #### ESPNet

 ```
+# Model call is specific for alpha2 = 5, alpha3 = 8
 # ConvPReLU is incorporated, no need to pass activation function
-ESPNet(3, 1;           # input/output channels
+ESPNet(3, 1)           # input/output channels
-    activation=relu,   # activation function
-    alpha2=2,          # modulation of encoder's expansive block
-    alpha3=3,          # modulation of encoder's expansive block
-)
 ```

 #### Constructors

 Constructors are models which allow access to a multitude of hyperparameters.
-Each model from above has been build with the aid of these constructors, where hyperparameters were previously set up for better performance.
+Each model from above has been build with the aid of these constructors, where hyperparameters are chosen for performance.

 ```
 unet5(3, 1;                               # input/output channels